Frequently Asked Questions

 Q: Can I send you a LaTeX/PDF file?

 A: While we could edit *.tex files by opening them in MS Word and using the "track changes" feature, this is not recommended for a variety of reasons: (1) we cannot perform a proper word count, (2) the result is rather messy and will take you some effort to copy-paste the clear text back into your tex file, and (3) as we need to read 2 files at the same time (the tex file which we edit and the pdf file which we use to actually see what the text looks like), we would need to charge a little extra as it is more work for us compared to editing a normal Word or Open Office document.
 Similar arguments can be made against the editing of PDF files where changes can only be made using the rather cumbersome "sticky notes" which you then need to individually incorporate into your publishing software.
 So our recommendation is to use a PDFtoWORD converter and upload both the converted Word file (as "main manuscript") and the original PDF (as "supplementary material").

 Q: Who does the editing?

-A: Our editorial team is composed of scientific experts, all with academic backgrounds and PhDs in natural/environmental, biomedical, and social sciences.
-All team members possess extensive experience in publishing and editing peer reviewed papers, writing and reviewing grant proposals, etc. Before returning the edited manuscript to you, it will be quality-checked by the managing editor or the editor-in-chief.
+A: Our team of permanent members is complemented by a vast pool of editorial experts from various scientific subject areas, all with academic backgrounds and PhDs in natural/environmental, (bio)medical, engineering, and social sciences, who perform meticulous scientific editing and proofreading of your research papers, theses, proposals, and other scientific documents.
+Furthermore, all our editors possess extensive experience in publishing and editing peer reviewed papers, writing and reviewing grant proposals, etc. Before returning the edited manuscript to you, it will be quality-checked by a managing editor or the editor-in-chief.